zamanianlab/ZamanianLabDocs/docs/comp_local.md

     - [Fiji](https://fiji.sc/) (primary software used for image analysis)
     - [FigTree](https://github.com/rambaut/figtree/releases) (graphical viewer of phylogenetic trees)
     - [4Peaks](https://nucleobytes.com/4peaks/index.html) (editing of sequence trace files)
+    - [Jalview](https://www.jalview.org/) (multiple sequence alignment viewer)

 5. Change the default Shell to `bash` (default on new Mac machines is `zsh`):

-    - Open System Preferences
-    - Click Users & Groups
+    - System Preferences → Users & Groups
     - Click bottom-left lock icon and enter password
-    - Right-click (or hold Control and click) on your username in the left pane and select Advanced Options...
+    - Right-click on your username in the left pane and select Advanced Options
     - Choose `/bin/bash` as the Login shell

 6. Add contents of the lab `.bash_profile` to your current `~/.bash_profile` (direct link: [.bash_profile](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/.bash_profile)).
 Edit aliases as needed to include your net-id.